tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/delete_record.html' target='_blank'>Quick Base Documentation</a>

+Use API_DeleteRecord to delete a single record from a table.
+You invoke this call on a table-level dbid.
+If you use an application level dbid, you’ll get an error.

+You must have Full Administration permissions on the application to use this call.

+Note that this call allows you to delete one record at a time.
+If you want to delete several records at once, see API_PurgeRecords.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------